 Life in Our Universe

 Life in Our Universe is an excellent series for anyone interested in the big questions surrounding the search for life beyond our planet.
 The lectures are both informative and entertaining, and do an excellent job of presenting the latest theories and research on this fascinating topic.
 Whether you're a seasoned astronomer or just have a casual interest in the subject, these lectures are sure to inspire awe and wonder at the mysteries of the universe.

-Life in Our Universe is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on January 1, 2013.
+Life in Our Universe is a series that ran for 1 seasons (24 episodes) between January 1, 2013 and on The Great Courses

+Life in Our Universe